stefanovic80/geompy/README.md

 # Usage

-Say you want to draw a circumference, than you must type
+Once geompy is loaded into ipython, say you want to draw a circumference, than you must type

 `c1 = circumference()`

-and a circumference into the plot window comes up
+and a circumference with random center and radius is drawn into the plot window

 ![Alt Text](pictures/circumference.png)

-c1 is a python variable.
-More precisely, it's a circumference class type instance.
-Say you need a circumference centered in P(1, 2) with radius r = 4, than you get it by typing
+here "c1" is a python variable.
+More precisely, it's a "circumference" class type instance.
+Say you need a circumference centered in P(1, 2) having a radius r = 4, than

 `c1.center = point(1, 2)`

 `c1.radius = 4`

-in the some manner you can draw many other geometrical loci, each one of them being a python class loaded from the geompy library, as follows
+in the some manner you can draw many other geometrical loci, each one of them being a python class loaded from the geompy library; as follows

 ### - [point](#draw-a-point)